 Californians have recently seen the nation’s first electric scooter DUI arrests in Los Angeles and Santa Monica.
 This is proof that electric scooters are no exception to California’s vehicle laws and scooting while intoxicated could have serious consequences.

-If you have been charged with a DUI in Oakland or the San Francisco Bay Area, you should contact an experienced DUI defense lawyer as soon as possible.
+If you have been charged with a DUI, you should contact an experienced DUI defense lawyer as soon as possible.
 If you have been charged with a motor vehicle DUI, under California law, you only have 10 days to appeal your license suspension to the DMV.